Bought several bottles of Vermouth on offer? Great! But now you’re wondering:

-You can drink unopened Vermouth that’s been stored in decent conditions at least 1-2 years after its expiration date.
-It may have lost some of its flavor, but it will likely be good to go.
+You can drink unopened Vermouth that’s been stored in decent condition for at least 1-2 years after its expiration date.
+It may have lost some of the flavor, but it will likely be good to go.

 For an opened bottle, experts recommend keeping a bottle of Vermouth between a few weeks to a couple of months refrigerated.

 Where Is The Best Place To Store Vermouth?